Crap-Mayur/Lenovo-Thinkpad-L480-Hackintosh-Opencore/README.md

  OpenCore Install Guide https://dortania.github.io/OpenCore-Install-Guide/

 ## IMP FOR BOOTING
- You will Need to gen serial and add it to config.plist using Gensmbios
+ You will Need to gen serial and add it to config.plist using Gensmbios and If OpenCore does not show you the MacOS installer (recovery) inside the boot picker.
+Set `HideAuxiliary`inside your config.plist to `true` or u can just press spacebar to get recovery.

 ## System Configuration
 Lenovo Thinkpad L480